 Dr. Kara Eubanks, Director

-Kara has performed solo and chamber music across the United States, Canada, France, Germany, Holland, and the Czech Republic.
-She has performed solo and chamber music at New York City’s Lincoln Center, in New York’s Music in Midtown series, at the Pablo Casals Festival, and at Zeist Music Festival.
-As a recitalist, Kara has been featured at Chicago’s Fine Arts Building and New York City’s Elebash Hall.
-Her orchestral career includes membership in the Chicago Civic Orchestra, the Fontainebleau Chamber Orchestra in Paris, France, and the DiCapo Opera Orchestra of New York City.
+Dr. Kara Eubanks is violin faculty at the University of Oregon and the director of the Willamette Violin Academy in Eugene, Oregon.
+She has performed solo and chamber music across the United States, Canada, France, Germany, Holland, and the Czech Republic, at New York City’s Lincoln Center, Chicago’s Fine Arts Building and New York City’s Elebash Hall.
+Kara has been a member of the Chicago Civic Orchestra, the Fontainebleau Chamber Orchestra in Paris, France, and the DiCapo Opera Orchestra of New York City.
 In 2014, she was inducted into the Sycamore Music Hall of Fame in her hometown of Sycamore, Illinois.

-Lillie Manis,
+Lillie Manis

 Violin and Viola